Director of Nurses

-“When I was in third grade, we had to write a paper about what we wanted to do when we grew up and all I could think of was to be a nurse.
-Then once I was married, I lost a baby and I was really depressed afterwards.
+“When I was in third grade, we had to write a paper about what we wanted to do when we grew up, and all I could think of was to be a nurse.
+Then once I was married, I lost a baby and I was really depressed afterward.
 My husband encouraged me to go ahead and pursue nursing, so I started the LVN program.

 “I’m a huge patient advocate.
 I will go toe to toe to make sure that every patient understands their disease and treatment options to make their life easier and better and to ensure quality of life.
 I try to always recognize and respect their wishes.
 How you present information to patients is so important so that they can ultimately make the best health care choices for themselves.

 “I was lucky to have passionate teachers as mentors.
 Microbiology was my first class back in college when I went to earn my associate degree — Dr. Carl Knight was wonderful.
 Kiar First and Carlotta Foley, my LVN instructors, were instrumental in giving me guidance in my quest to become a nurse.

 “Our instructors had high expectations and saw our potential.
 They let us know that it wasn’t going to be easy, but it wasn’t going to be insurmountable either.

 “What’s great about nursing?
 There are so many specialties that you can choose from — pediatrics, adults, chart audits, quality control, infection control, ICU, ED, education, travel nursing.
 You get to follow your own passion and find something that fits what you love.